CCHMC-Translation/CCHMC-Translation.github.io/Translation Style Guide for Cincinnati Childrens.md

 16. When clearly referring to a location, translate *Base* as *Main Campus*.

 17. Except the main Cincinnati Children's page *www.cincinnatichildrens.org*, check all URLs to see if they are available in the target language.
 If yes, use the appropriate URL for the target language.
 If no, add *(only available in English)* after the URL.
+For example, add the translation of *(only available in English)* after *www.cincinnatichildrens.org/experiencesurvey* since that page is not available in any other languages.

 18. Do not translate Cincinnati Children's letterhead.